 The city’s population was 422,732 people and is located in Central Java.
-When looking for hotels in Yogjakarta we came across Zest.
+When looking for hotels in Yogyakarta we came across Zest.
 Zest Hotels are positioning themselves to become a renowned budget hotel brand in Asia, and they are doing a magnificent job at it too.

 They offer a fresh and crisp experience for budget travellers but budget doesn’t have to mean you are not provided with a brilliant place to stay with all the mod-cons you would expect.
 We decided to give Zest a go and see what they offer budget travellers of all types.
-Yes, budget travellers that is what Wyld Family Travel is all about.

 - Queen/Twin beds and sofa bed